Castle Douglas: Climate

 As with the remainder of the UK, Castle Douglas has a climate classified as Oceanic (Köppen: Cfb), resulting in moderate temperatures, year round rainfall, and windy, often cloudy conditions.
 The nearest Met Office weather station is at Threave, about 1+1/2 mi west of the town centre.
+Updated averages for 1991-2020, the nearest weather station of which is in Dundrennan can also be found below.